 For the less serious LBP (lower back pain) treatment ranges from spinal manipulation, nerve block therapies, and acupuncture.
 If these therapies fail, surgery may be considered.
-The surgery is done with the help of surgical instruments used by the surgeons that are provided by the orthopedic equipment manufacturers.
+The surgery is done with the help of surgical instruments used by the surgeons that are provided by the orthopaedic implant manufacturers in India.

-In more serious cases, surgery and the placement of spinal implants may be deemed essential.
-The spinal implants market is grouped into fusion implants or non-fusion spinal implants.
+In more serious cases, if these therapies fail, surgery and the placement of spinal implants may be deemed essential.
+The spinal implants market is segregated into fusion implants or non-fusion spinal implants.

 Spinal implants are used to treat many forms of deformity and back pain.
 Its main function is to help two vertebrae together and replace material of natural disc.

-Depending on its purpose will tell the category or group it belongs it.
+The category or group it belongs is dependent on its purpose.
 Orthopedic & Laser Spine Surgery defines the functions implants can assist with:

 - correcting deformities